Fire of Moscow (1812): Causes

 The sight of the fire deeply disturbed Napoleon who was horrified and intimidated at the Russian resolution to destroy their most sacred and beloved city before surrendering it.
+According to him, most churches, monasteries, and palaces survived as they were made out of stone.
 A witness records him as remaining transfixed watching the fire from the Kremlin while saying: "What a terrible sight!
 And they did this themselves!
 So many palaces!
 What an incredible solution!
 What kind of people!
 These are Scythians!"

-The catastrophe started as many small fires, which promptly grew out of control and formed a massive blaze.
-The fires spread quickly since most buildings in Moscow were made of wood.
-Although Moscow had had a fire brigade, their equipment had previously either been removed or destroyed on Rostopchin's orders.
-The flames spread into the Kremlin's arsenal, and was put out by French Guardsmen.
+The catastrophe started as many small fires, which promptly grew out of control and formed a massive blaze from the northeast, according to Larrey.
+The fires spread quickly since most buildings in Moscow were made of wood, except in the German Quarter.
+Although Moscow had a fire brigade, their equipment had previously either been removed or destroyed on Rostopchin's orders.
+The flames spread into the Kremlin's arsenal, and was put out by French guardsmen.
 The burning of Moscow is reported to have been visible up to 215 km, or 133 miles, away.

-Tolstoy, in his book War and Peace, suggests that the fire was not deliberately set, either by the Russians or the French, but was the natural result of placing a deserted and mostly wooden city in the hands of invading troops.
+Tolstoy, in his book War and Peace, suggests that the fire was not deliberately set, neither by the Russians nor the French, but was the natural result of placing a deserted and mostly wooden city in the hands of invading troops.
 Before the invasion, fires would have started nearly every day even with the owners present and a fully functioning fire department, and the soldiers would start additional fires for their own needs, from smoking their pipes, cooking their food twice a day, and burning enemies' possessions in the streets.
-Some of those fires would inevitably get out of control, and without an efficient firefighting action, these individual building fires can spread to become neighborhood fires, and ultimately a citywide conflagration.
+Some of those fires would inevitably get out of control, and without an efficient firefighting response, these individual building fires would spread to become neighborhood fires, and ultimately a citywide conflagration.